Ckatke13/bookbot/README.md

-BookBot is my first project!
+BookBot is a python application which runs character and word count on the given text.